France backs Italy in vaccine ban as EU defends mechanism

 “We believe that this vaccine is an important element of our portfolio and we therefore are expecting the delivery of the agreed doses,” Mamer said.
 “We are working with the companies in order to ensure that they deliver the doses that are foreseen for the European Union.
 For all those companies that are doing that, there are no problem with exports."

-As serum supplies remain scarce in the 27-nation region amid delays in deliveries and production issues, European countries have shown signs of divisions recently, with several countries expressing their frustration over the slow rollout of doses and looking for extra supply of vaccines outside of the joint procurement set up by the EU,
+As serum supplies remain scarce in the 27-nation region amid delays in deliveries and production issues, European nations have shown signs of divisions recently.
+Several countries have expressed their frustration over the slow rollout of doses and are looking for extra supply of vaccines outside of the joint procurement set up by the EU,

 But Italy's decision to block the shipment of more than 250,000 AstraZeneca doses destined for Australia closed ranks between member states.
 French health minister Olivier Veran said he “understood” the Italian's government decision and indicated France “could do the same."

-Highlighting the role of the EU in the research, development and production of vaccines, the German government also justified the export restriction.
+Highlighting the EU's role in the vaccine research, development and production, the German government also justified the export restriction.

 “In general, vaccine exports aren’t stopped as long as the contracts with the EU are abided by," German government spokesman Steffen Seibert said.
 “A lot of vaccines go from the EU to third countries, while nothing or almost nothing is exported from the United States and Great Britain."

+Earlier, German Health Minister Jens Spahn said that it in general terms, it was right for the EU to ensure that vaccine makers followed through on promised deliveries.
+But he also said that it was important for EU-wide coordination on export restrictions.

-The EU thought it had made excellent preparations for the rollout of vaccines to its 450 million people.
+The EU thought it had prepared soundly for the rollout of vaccines to its 450 million people.
 It has signed deals for six different vaccines.
 In total, it has ordered up to 400 million doses of the AstraZeneca vaccine and sealed agreements with other companies for more than 2 billion shots.

 But only 33 million doses have been given so far, and only 11 million Europeans have been fully vaccinated.
 Despite the current difficulties, the EU’s goal remains to vaccinate 70% of the adult population in the bloc by the end of summer.